IBM/fabric-contract-attribute-based-access-control/README.md

 You can see the Blockchain events from the **Producer Portal - "Price/Quantity Change"** page

-#### 10) On another appication instance, log in as "FDA", this should take you to the  Regulator Portal as FDA
+#### 10) On another application instance, log in as "FDA"
+This should take you to the  Regulator Portal as FDA

 - This will bring up a list of all orders
 - Clicking on an order will display all of the transaction history of that order

-#### 11) On another appication instance, log in as "ACustomer", this should take you to the Customer Portal as ACustomer
+#### 11) On a final application instance, log in as "ACustomer"
+This should take you to the Customer Portal as ACustomer

 - Enter order id for corn (representing a barcode of a particular product with is associated with that order)
 - Order transaction history should be displayed